 The Board of Directors is ultimately responsible for the overall generation and implementation of the Bank's strategy for purposes of enhancing shareholders' value.
-It has hoever delegated the implementation aspects to the Chief Executive Officer and the Senior Management team.
-The Board of Directors, with support of the Chief of the Chief Executive Officer Senior Management, develops and implements a new strategic cycle every 5 years to cater for the next growth phase of the Bank.
+It has however delegated the implementation aspects to the Chief Executive Officer and the Senior Management team.
+The Board of Directors, with support of the Chief Executive Officer Senior Management, develops and implements a new strategic cycle every 5 years to cater for the next growth phase of the Bank.